 When located in the adrenal gland, the differential is essentially that of an adrenal tumor and includes:

-- adrenal adenoma: also washes out, but <120 HU on an arterial or portal venous contrast phase
+- lipid poor adrenal adenoma: also washes out, but often <120 HU on an arterial or portal venous contrast phase

-In large tumors, especially if malignant, differentiating them from renal cell carcinomas can be difficult, especially on CT images.
+In large tumors, especially if malignant, differentiating them from renal cell carcinomas can be difficult, especially on CT.

 - clinical suspicion is almost always present before imaging: secondary hypertension and positive urinary catecholamines